Using Shifter at NERSC¶

 If you're encountering glibc errors when you try to run MPI in your shifter image, running with the

 mpich-cle6 module enabled may fix the issue.
-However, these older mpich libraries may not be retained during the next upgrade, so ultimately we recommend you remake your image with a newer OS.
+However, these mpich libraries may not be retained during the future upgrades, so we recommend you remake your image with a newer OS if possible.

 Modules can be used together.
 So if you wanted MPI functionality and access to cvmfs, use